Pacific Islands solidarity is a Biden priority, U.S. diplomat tells Solomons

-At a World War Two memorial event in the Solomons capital Honiara, Sherman rebuked governments which she said sought to dismantle the rules-based international order.
-She did not specify which governments she was criticizing, but tensions in the region have been mounting between U.S. allies and China.
+At a World War Two memorial event in the Solomons' capital, Honiara, Sherman rebuked governments that she said sought to dismantle the rules-based international order.
+She did not specify which governments she was criticizing but tensions in the region has been mounting between U.S. allies and China.

-The Solomons surprised near neighbour Australia and Washington this year by disclosing a new security pact with Beijing.
+The Solomons surprised their neighbour Australia, and the United States, this year by striking a security pact with China.

 "President Biden has made solidarity with the Pacific Islands a priority for his entire administration from the very beginning," Sherman said at the event, also attended by top diplomats from Australia and New Zealand.